 Franchise Search Engine Optimization Services for Small Businesses

 SEO for franchises is different from just a multi-location business.
-With a franchise each location acts as a stand-alone business with different owners and SEO helps each different location get found in search engine results.
+With a franchise each location acts as a stand-alone business with different owners and our small business SEO service helps each different location get found in search engine results.

 With so many owners, it’s hard to keep track of who’s already claimed their Google My Business profile and local citations.
 It’s also a mess trying to keep track of the login info – it’s very easy for this information to be lost, locking you out of the GMB account.

 The fact that there’s many business owners involved makes it a complicated process trying to manage and claim locations – maintaining accurate information.
 There’s an overall lack of control when it comes to franchise SEO.
 Luckily, BizIQ has years of experience managing GMB listings, and we can manage your franchise listings too, ALL of them.
 Your marketing efforts will be centralized with one person accessing the information, which cuts down on the confusion.

 How Does Local SEO Factor Into Franchise Marketing?

 Local SEO helps customers find what’s near them in search engines.
 It plays a role in franchise SEO because each franchise has its own store front.